dimbas/most_commmon_words/README.rst

 Contains some helper functions

-:function: ``flat(source: list) -> list``
+:function: ``flat(source: t.Iterable) -> t.Iterable``

-    Unfolds received list of list and returns result.
-Not recursive, only 1 depth.
+    Generator, yields item's content if its iterable (list, tuple, generator), otherwise yields item itself.
+Non recursive.

 :function: ``is_magic_name(name: str) -> bool``

-    Checks, is name is magic (starts and ends with double-underline symbols) or not.
+    Checks, if name is magic (starts and ends with double-underline symbols) or not.

 :function: ``is_function(node: ast.AST) -> bool``

-    Checks, if given ast node if function or not.
+    Checks, if given ast node is function or not.

+:function: ``is_assign(node: ast.AST) -> bool``

+    Checks, if given ast node is assign or not.

 :function: ``tokenize_names(word: str) -> list[tuple[word, tag]]``